 Are you a member yet?
 Membership is open to all and is the first step towards accreditation.

-If you completed your training a long time ago, it may be more difficult for you to provide evidence of meeting the Minimum Training Standards (such as course timetables, handbooks, CVs of trainers.)
+If you completed your training a long time ago, it may be more difficult for you to provide evidence of meeting the Minimum Training Standards (such as course timetables, handbooks, CVs - or CBT credentials - of trainers.)

-If so, please create a timeline of your training and experience, providing evidence of this where you can, and where you can’t, a counter-signatory or a number of counter-signatories can be used to attest to your claims.
+If your CBT training was from other postgraduate courses, please create a timeline of your training and experience, providing evidence of this where you can, and where you can’t, a counter-signatory or a number of counter-signatories can be used to attest to your claims.
 For example, signed statements from Course Directors or peers you trained with confirming course curricula, or signed statements from others who can attest to your qualifications, the content of your training, your experience, etc.

 Within this timeline, you will need to show how your training maps against the main headings of the Core Curriculum.
 This provides a guide to the expected content of core training in Cognitive and Behavioural Therapies.